Branding

 • Designs created for screen displays

-The implementation must have been published during the previous calendar year (and up to the day of the current deadline), and can’t be self-promotional.
+The implementation must have been published within the previous calendar year (2025) and up to the submission deadline (13 February 2026).

-If the implementation involves a website, include the URL on the online submission form.
+If the implementation involves a website, please include the URL in the online submission form.

 Files to prepare